r0nd0ud0u/qt-rpg/README.md

 By left-clicking once on a panel of a character, you can select a character and twice you unselect.
 ![image](https://github.com/r0nd0ud0u/qt-rpg/assets/57643172/9f03849d-b19d-4d0b-b5c3-ce49d5a0a708)

+It is possible to edit one character, that is:
+- edit the stats
+- create new stuffs
+- select stuffs
+- add/edit attaks

 After selecting, click on the "Retour" button at the top of the window.

+## Load Game

+Games can be loaded from 'offlines\games' at root directory.

 ## Start the game